CanonicalLtd/maas-docs/en/api.md

 All methods except DELETE may take parameters, but they are not all passed in the same way.
-GET parameters are passed in the URL, as is normal with a GET: "/item/?foo=bar" passes parameter "foo" with value "bar".
+GET parameters are passed in the URL, as is normal with a GET: \"/item/?foo=bar\" passes parameter \"foo\" with value \"bar\".

 POST and PUT are different.
-Your request should have MIME type "multipart/form-data"; each part represents one parameter (for POST) or attribute (for PUT).
+Your request should have MIME type
+\"multipart/form-data\"; each part represents one parameter (for POST) or attribute (for PUT).
 Each part is named after the parameter or attribute it contains, and its contents are the conveyed value.

 All parameters are in text form.
-If you need to submit binary data to the API, don't send it as any MIME binary format; instead, send it as a plain text part containing base64-encoded data.
+If you need to submit binary data to the API, don\'t send it as any MIME binary format; instead, send it as a plain text part containing base64-encoded data.

 Most resources offer a choice of GET or POST operations.
-In those cases these methods will take one special parameter, called op, to indicate what it is you want to do.
+In those cases these methods will take one special parameter, called [op]{.title-ref}, to indicate what it is you want to do.

-For example, to list all machines, you might GET "/MAAS/api/2.0/machines".
+For example, to list all machines, you might GET
+\"/MAAS/api/2.0/machines\".

 Operations
 ----------